riezahughes/cahm-infra-cdk/README.md

 # Infrastructure using CDK

 I've designed this repo to be standalone and seperate from the project.
-This will be my best exmaple of showing what i can do with AWS's CDK.
+This willagood example of showing what i can do with AWS's CDK.
 The repo attached to this project will be linked below once it's set up and built.

----
+The project uses an _external_ domain to set up.
+As such there's a manual step involved rather than having the domain in Route53.

+- `npm run build`
+- `cdk synth`
+- `cdk deploy CahDomainStack`
+- Manually set the name servers
+- `cdk deploy CahCloneProjectStack`
+- Check resources to make sure everything is ready.

+sick of it?
+Fucked it up?

+`cdk destroy [stackname without the brackets]`

 ## Welcome to your CDK TypeScript project